Skip to content

 What is Android CLI?

-Android CLI is an agent-first toolkit developed by Google that enables developers and AI agents to build Android applications directly from the terminal.
-It combines CLI commands, modular “skills,” and a live knowledge base to guide AI agents with best practices, reducing token usage and speeding workflows up to 3x.
-This recently revitalized command-line interface, announced in April 2026 as version 0.7, is designed to streamline Android app development, particularly for agentic AI workflows, by providing a lightweight, programmatic interface to the Android SDK and development environment.
+Android CLI is an agent-first toolkit developed by Google that enables developers to build Android apps directly from the terminal—faster and with less guesswork.
+It combines CLI commands, modular 'skills,' and a live knowledge base to guide AI agents with best practices, enabling rapid setup, project creation, testing, and deployment while reducing token usage and speeding workflows up to 3x.

 features